Skip to main content

 Flew to Hanoi.
 Reached.
 Got my esim activated before departure, so I got connected to the internet as soon as I landed.
 Immigration.
 Man, some of the officers looked fed up, so done with tourists, even angry.
 I saw one getting angry at a mother and son.
 It looked like he was reprimanding the child, and the mother seemed sorry.
 The officer who checked mine only checked my passport, not the visa.
 Okay, anyway.
 Took my luggage.
 While standing in the immigration line, I tried adding my forex card to the Grab app, so I could book a cab and pay for the rides online.
 Didn't work.
 Then tried to withdraw cash from the ATM.
 But which account type do you select while withdrawing cash from a foreign ATM?
 I later found out its checking/current account.
 Failed to withdraw cash.
 Then exchanged 100$ from the airport foreign exchange.
 Got 2582000 VND.
 Came out of the airport.
 As usual, cab drivers approached.
 I said no. I booked a Grab car.
 It arrived very soon, got in and headed for my room.
 The room.
 Molds!
 No!!!!!
 Just 2 nights.
 Bear it.
 Got freshen up.
 Went out and bought bottled water.
 Had the two sandwiches I brought from home and an apple I picked up from the lounge.
 Read for a while, then slept.

 Had a good sleep.
 Woke up properly rested.
 But stayed in bed and read for a while.
 Freshen up.
 Booked a bike, sat in this nice cafe, one of the Tranquil cafes.
-Ordered coconut coffee with oatmilk but they didn't have it.
+Ordered coconut coffee with oatmilk, but they didn't have it.
 Caramel coffee, it was then, and mushroom curry with baguet.
 Is caramel vegan?
 Hmm.
 That's what I got.
-Read, drank coffee, ate, slowly slowly.
+Read, drank coffee, ate, slowly, slowly.
 Old English songs in the background.
-"Only the Lonely" and some others I recognized.
-Lovely vibe, the ambiance, the staff, the people.
+"Only the Lonely" and some others I recognised.
+Lovely vibe.
 I finished this book by Meena Kandasamy.
 The beginning of the book title is violent, like the book.
 Let me just mention the later part of the title, which sounds far more romantic.
 "A Portrait of the Writer as a Young Wife".
-Meena!
-Meena!
-Meena!
-Fierce woman that you are!.
+Oh Meena!
+It was not an easy read.
+But I approve of what she did there.
 Then started Arundhati Roy's "Capitalism: A Ghost Story".
-Because I gotta know what's happening in my country, keep my mind sharp.
+Because I gotta know what's happening in my country and the world, keep my mind sharp.
+At least I try.
 But reading about billionaires, the exploitation of workers and resources is pissing me off.
 Time to go.

 Walk around Hoan Kiem Lake for a while, booked a ride back to my room.
 Rested, napped.
 Got up.
 Out again, walked and walked and walked a lot.
+How much I walked!
 It was nice walking near the west lake in the sunset.
 Very pleasant, with the cool wind.
 Asked around some restaurants and cafes, checked thier menu, didn't want anything I saw.
-Walked back, bought some more water.
+Walked back, bought water again.
 Reached room, ordered food from Grab, vegetarian option.
 Korean mixed rice with toppings, grilled mushroom with rice noodles.
 It was fine.
 Can't believe but I do miss home food and its only the beginning.
 Time to sleep.
 See ya!

 Comments